 If you can't find what you're looking for, please contact our sales team

-Liszt’s difficulty in obtaining a libretto meant that composition only began in February-March 1850.
-He completed virtually all the music for Act 1 in an annotated piano-vocal score of 111 pages, contained within his N4 music ‘sketch book’ that is catalogued and housed at the Goethe- und Schiller-Archiv, Weimar.
+Liszt could only begin composing in early 1850, as he had a lot of trouble with obtaining a libretto.
 The unnamed librettist was an Italian poet and refugee living in Paris under the protection of Cristina Belgiojoso.
-His libretto survives as underlay in the N4 sketchbook and has been critically reconstructed and translated by Francesca Vella (University of Cambridge) and David Rosen (Cornell University).
+His libretto survives as underlay in the N4 sketchbook and has been critically reconstructed by Marco Beghelli (University of Bologna), with assistance from Francesca Vella (University of Cambridge) and David Rosen (Cornell University).

 The opera sets Byron’s tragedy about war and peace in ancient Assyria: the last King, effeminate in his tastes, is drawn to wine, concubines and feasts more than politics and war; his subjects find him dishonourable (a ‘man queen’) and military rebels seek to overthrow him, but are pardoned, for the King rejects the ‘deceit of glory’ built on others’ suffering; this leads only to a larger uprising, the Euphrates floods its banks, destroying the castle’s main defensive wall, and defeat is inevitable; the King sends his family away and orders that he be burned alive with his lover, amid scents and spices in a grand inferno.
 As Byron put it: ‘not a mere pillar formed of cloud and flame, but a light to lessen ages.’
 For his part, Liszt told a friend that his finale ‘will even aim to set fire to the entire audience!’

-The piano-vocal score of Sardanapalo is planned to be published in the first half of 2019 by Editio Musica Budapest.
-The orchestral material will be available on hire at the same time at Universal Music Publishing Editio Musica Budapest.
+The piano-vocal score of Sardanapalo is published by Editio Musica Budapest, and the orchestral material is available on hire from Universal Music Publishing Editio Musica Budapest.